 • Visual presentation of 3D volumetric data.
 The visualization is compatible with various display devices, including stereo 3D monitors;

 • Exporting 3D data in various formats, including the web-friendly Web3D format for interactive 3D online view, animation, serial sectional slices, etc.;

 • Functionality of the software can be extended by adding plug-in modules to perform virtually unlimited 3D modelling.
 A set of C++ programming API is included for user convenience.

 The DcmLite can be downloaded for evaluation.
 Please feel free to contact us if you would be interested in acquiring a DCM software user licence, R&D collaboration, commercial exploitation, or knowing more about DCM.
 The DCM website is at http://research.csiro.au/dcm.

-The DCM software has 5 variations: DcmLite, DcmEdu (Login), DcmEdu (USB), DcmPro (Login), and DcmPro (USB).
+The DCM software has 3 variations: DcmLite, DcmEdu, and DcmPro.
 DcmLite is intended for demonstration of concept and is feature-limited.
 It is a 32-bit desktop application and free for non-commercial purposes.
-The fully featured versions DcmEdu and DcmPro are 64-bit applications which can handle large data sets and can use Microsoft CPU clusters to speed-up data processing tasks.
-The Login versions require an online account at http://ts-imaging.net, and the USB versions require a hardware USB key by CSIRO.
+The fully featured versions DcmEdu and DcmPro are 64-bit applications which can handle large data sets and can use Microsoft CPU clusters to speed-up data processing tasks, which require an online account at http://ts-imaging.net, or a hardware USB key by CSIRO.

 CSIRO Binary Software Licence

-Yang, Sam; Chu, Clement; Tulloh, Andrew (2017): DCM - A Software Platform for Advanced 3D Materials Modelling, Characterisation and Visualization. v37.
+Yang, Sam; Chu, Clement; Tulloh, Andrew; Chen, Fiona (2018): DCM - A Software Platform for Advanced 3D Materials Modelling, Characterisation and Visualization. v53.
 CSIRO.
 Software Collection.

 MS Windows XP/7/8/10